Cocoa beans

 The bean

-There are two types of cocoa beans: Criollo and Forastero.
-Forastero occurs most frequently in West Africa, whereas Criollo occurs most frequently in Latin America.
-Trinitario is a cross between the Criollo and the Forastero and occurs in the Caribbean, among other regions.
+There are two main types of cocoa beans: Criollo and Forastero.
+Forastero is most commonly found in West Africa, while Criollo is primarily found in Latin America.
+Trinitario, a hybrid of Criollo and Forastero, is mostly found in regions like the Caribbean.

 The aroma